johnofmars/mm-github-pages-starter/_pages/get_started.md

 * **Hold & Release to Explode**
    * There is no proximity detonation.
 It has to be a direct hit to get maximum damage.
    * Unless you get a direct hit, you will need to manually detonate the grenade.
-   * This can be used to Laying Trap around doorways, and to Explode Rounds in Doorways to block pushes.
+   * This can be used Explode Rounds in Doorways to block pushes or trap enemies.
    * Note: The Fighting Lion grenade [needs 15 meters (or about a 0.5 seconds)](https://i.imgur.com/R2S0XfD.jpg) to prime itself before it can be detonated (unless it's a body hit).
 This means you can't do an in-air detonation in close proximity to yourself.

-This is very important to note that *if you miss your direct body hit in CQC, you cannot manually detonate to get the splash damage.*
+   >This is very important to note that *if you miss your direct body hit in CQC, you cannot manually detonate to get the splash damage.*
+   {: .notice--warning}

 * **Damage**
    * 144 Splash and 22 for direct hit.
    * Splash damage is a large area and will tag multiple enemies.
 This makes it strong for objective modes and against teams who bunch up.